50ButtonsEach/fliclib-linux-hci/README.md

 - Supports 10 concurrent connections and in total 128 pending connections.
 Can be a bit buggy sometimes, like dropping and duplicating BLE packets.
 Also sometimes "forgets" to disconnect a BLE link when instructed to.
 Should however work ok in most cases.

 **Sena Technologies Parani-UD100-G03 (Cambridge Silicon Radio, Bluetooth 4.0)**
 - Supports 5 concurrent connections and in total 25 pending connections.
 This one is recommended if you need large range.
 Other budget bluetooth dongles seem to have very short range.
+Note that the BLE part of the Microsoft Windows driver for this controller currently does not work, in case you are using https://github.com/50ButtonsEach/fliclib-windows.

 ## Quick start
 ### Packages